JioMeet/JioTranslateCoreSDK_Android/README.md

 # JioTranslate

 JioTranslate is a package that provides functionality for translating text and speech between different languages.
-It offers features like image to text conversion, text translation, text to speech, and more.
+It offers features like text translation, text to speech, and more.

 ## Installation